Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-script.md

 * Developer

-## Follow the steps to write your conditional authentication script
+## Start writing your conditional auth script

-**1. Configure conditional authentication script and check the default script**
+**1. Configure conditional authentication and check the default script**

 To start off, let's [configure the conditional authentication](configure-conditional-auth.md) to your application and check the default script once you enable the two steps authentication.